 Conservation of Detail: When he first appears, Takeda stands with a slightly hunched posture.
 This is actually foreshadowing that the injury that forced him to retire from boxing isn't with his arm, but his spine.
 Once Akisame fixes him, Takeda is able to stand up straighter.

-Later is played straight after training with James, who has him wear a harness of some sort.
+Later is played straight after training with James, who has him wear a harness of some sort; it appears to be made of high-tension springs.
 When he removes it during the D of D tournament, he lands a One-Hit KO on a guy from a special forces military unit.

 Lightning Bruiser: Thanks largely to his training in boxing, Takeda can hit pretty hard and move fast, so long as his legs don't get attacked, or he gets Zerg Rushed.